dcm0/ovos-PHAL-tama/README.md

-# ovos_PHAL
+# ovos_PHAL_tama

-Plugin based Hardware Abstraction Layer
+Plugin based Hardware Abstraction Layer for the Tama hardware

-a wrapper for software system level abstraction, where based on the environment either through known configuration or via fingerprinting, only specific plugins load to interface with the system and specific hardware

-A PHAL plugin can provide anything from hardware integrations (respeaker, mk1, mk2....) or system integrations (network manager, ovos shell)
+This plugin controls the interaction with the head, eyes, and omron cameras